Why All Ages Will Love a Puerto Vallarta Family Vacation

 What to Do on a Puerto Vallarta family vacation

-There are so many things to do in Puerto Vallarta with kids.
+There are so many things to do in Puerto Vallarta.
 Families visiting Puerto Vallarta can take their pick of entertaining activities, from pirate-themed excursions to cooking traditional meals.
 There’s something for every member of the family in Puerto Vallarta.

 Day cruise on a pirate ship